nikojm071/Library-System/README.md

 Hey guys.
 Just a little project I'm working on.
-I love books and the "collect" for this library will likely just be my own personal collection of books.
+I love books and the "collection" for this library will likely just be my own personal collection of books.
 If you got any suggestions let me know!
 All help is appreciated.